The Best Time to Sleep is from 10pm to 4am

 There are a few things you can do during the day to help ensure a good night’s sleep.

 - Try to avoid caffeine after lunchtime.
 The half-life of caffeine is about 5 hours, so if you drink coffee at 12 noon, 25% of the caffeine will still exist in your system at 10pm.
+Read here what to do to fall asleep after drinking coffee.

 - If you need to nap during the day, try taking a 15 minute power nap instead of sleeping for longer periods of time.
 This will help reenergize after a draining day and decrease sleep quality if needed.